 Upon successful completion of this course, the student should be able to compare and contrast operating principles of two-stroke and four-stroke cycle engines.
 The student should be able to describe lubricating, cooling, fuel and governor systems; troubleshoot engine problems; inspect engine components; and service the fuel, cooling and exhaust systems.
 The student will be required to provide ANSI Z87 safety glasses and may be expected to provide other basic hand tools and/or equipment.
 2 hrs. lecture, 3 hrs. lab/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$40 to \$300.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$40 to 300.